djkormo/mlnet-tutorial/docs/loading-data/README.md

 1. Convert the area property to a key, so we can use it as the predicted output.
 2. Convert the title into a featurized column, splitting the text in separate words.
 3. Convert the description into a featurized column, splitting the text into separate words.
+4. Convert the TitleFeatured + DescriptionFeaturized columns into a single column
-4. Adding a caching checkpoint so training is a little faster.
+5. Adding a caching checkpoint so training is a little faster.

 Caching can reduce the time it takes to train the model.
 But, it doesn't work for larger datasets.
 So make sure that you're using this with caution.
 Leave it